 Always On Display

-One of our favorite things about the Apple Watch is the water resistance.
-The 50-meter depth rating is great, but now the watch even helps you with proper hygiene.
-The watch will detect the hand-washing activity and let you know when you’ve reached the allotted time that Global health officials recommend.
-This is a neat and practical feature to add to the water-resistant watch.
+One of the favorite things about the Apple Watch is the water resistance.
+The 50-meter depth rating is excellent, but now the watch also helps you with proper hygiene.
+It detects hand-washing activity to notify you when you’ve reached the allotted time that Global health officials recommend.
+It’s a neat and practical feature to add to the water-resistant watch.

-The Apple Watch is not a SCUBA diving device.
-Due to the depths divers go to, this watch is not recommended for the activity because it cannot withstand the depths where divers typically go.
+Also, the Apple Watch is not a SCUBA diving device.
+This watch is not recommended for the activity because it cannot withstand the depths where divers typically go.

 Apple warns users not to shower with their Apple Watch due to the high water intensity.
 The watch does come equipped with the Water Lock feature.
 This feature is great because it stops screen response and prevents accidental touches.
 Water Lock automatically activates when you start swimming.

-Apple has produced watches that are cellular-capable beginning with Series 3.
-Choosing the model depends on your specific needs, if you wish to leave your phone but still have the ability to keep in touch with others; the cellular option is a more costly but effective solution.
+Apple has produced watches that are cellular-capable, beginning with Series 3.
+Choosing the model depends on your specific needs.
+If you wish to leave your phone but still keep in touch with others, the cellular option is a more costly but effective solution.
 You can send/receive text messages, make/receive calls, etc.

 Previous models of the Apple Watch have enabled SOS functions.
-The series 6 now offers those capabilities to travelers.
-Series 6 has the ability to make emergency calls while traveling internationally.
-Simply press and hold the side button and it will initiate a call to authorities where you are!
+The Series 7 models now offer those capabilities to travelers and can make emergency calls while traveling internationally.
+All you do is press and hold the side button, and it will initiate a call to authorities wherever you are!

 Style and Functionality

-The Series 6 Apple Watch is an accessory for everyday wear.
-Interchangeable wrist bands and color options for the case means you don’t have to leave your watch behind on date night.
+The Series 7 Apple Watch is an accessory for everyday wear.
+Interchangeable wrist bands and color options for the case mean you don’t have to leave your watch behind on date night.

-Apple Watch Series 6 is available in 45 mm and 41 mm options, slightly larger than its predecessor.
-The cases are a little larger than previous models making interactions with the watch easier.
-To understand which is the best size for you, you can visit any Apple Store to try the watches on.
+Apple Watch Series 7 is available in 45 mm and 41 mm options, slightly larger than its predecessor.
+The cases are a little larger than previous models, making interactions with the watch easier.
+To understand which is the best size for you, you can visit any Apple Store to try them on.

 From faster charging to durability, the Series 7 has a lot to offer users in the market for a new smartwatch.
 The added health features are perfect for anyone with existing health problems and for those who are active.
-Adding the International Emergency SOS feature is perfect for those who travel overseas, alerting local authorities to any emergencies.
+Adding the International Emergency SOS feature is ideal for overseas travelers, alerting local authorities to any emergencies.

 Apple Watch Updates

-As with any new technology, you may notice small glitches and quirks.
+As with any new technology, you may notice minor glitches and quirks.
 Apple regularly releases updates to fix bugs and input security patches.
-The newest update is watchOS 7.
-Even those who use older model watches can update to this version for the security patches.
+The latest update is watchOS 8.
+Even those who use older Apple watches can update the version for the security patches.

 To update your Apple Watch to the latest version: